mlaursen/react-md/packages/tooltip/README.md

 <td><code>number</code></td>
 <td><code>500</code></td>
 <td>
-An optional delay before showing the tooltip when the user focuses or moves the mouse into the tooltip&#39;s container.&#10;
+An optional delay before showing the tooltip when the user focuses or moves the mouse into the tooltip&#39;s container.
+<br /><br />
 </td>
 </tr>
 <tr>